-At that rate Using the same factors as stated for the present the River Heights reservoirs will accommodate approximately 1,875 1322 total ERC connections or an additional 639 connections.
+At that rate Using the same factors as stated for the present the River Heights reservoirs will accommodate approximately 4,875 1322 total ERC connections for an additional 639 connections.
+This assumes that all growth would occur under the present R-1 zones.